 In a Broadcast transmission, every packet is addressed to the broadcast address of the network.
 This means that every device on the network will receive the packet.

 It is a one-to-all transmission means there is one sender, but the information is delivered to all the connected receivers.

-- Information sends to all the devices on the same network.
+- Sends a packet to all devices on the local network segment

-- Information directly sends to all the devices on another network.
+- Information directly sends to all the devices on other network.

-- When a device in one network transfers data packet stream to all the devices on the other network, it referred to as direct broadcasting.
+- When a device in one network transfer data packet stream to all the devices on the other network, it is referred to as direct broadcasting.